YaleDHLab/lab-workshops/web-scraping/README.md

 print html
 ```

-#### Parsing html with Html2text and BeautifulSoup
+#### Parsing HTML with BeautifulSoup

-There are a number of great libraries in Python for obtaining plaintext content from web pages, including [Html2text](https://github.com/aaronsw/html2text) and [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/).
-The following snippet uses the former to allow one to retrieve all the plaintext content within a page:
+There are a number of great libraries in Python for obtaining plaintext content from web pages.
+The most popular is [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/).
+The following snippet uses BeautifulSoup to retrieve all the plaintext content within a page:

 ```
-# pip install html2text
+# pip install bs4
-import urllib2, html2text
+import urllib2
+from bs4 import BeautifulSoup

+# Request the html page
 response = urllib2.urlopen('http://www.google.com')
 html = response.read()

+# Transform the html into a BeautifulSoup object
+soup = BeautifulSoup(html)

+# Extract all style, script, and head elements from the page
+[s.extract() for s in soup(['style', 'script', 'head'])]

+# Print each plaintext element on a unique line
-print html2text.html2text(html)
+print soup.getText(separator = "\n")
 ```

-Using Beautiful Soup, one can parse out fields of interest within a page.
+Using Beautiful Soup, one can also parse out fields of interest within a page.
 For instance, one can parse out the plaintext content between two specified tags:

 ```
 # pip install bs4